PrestaShopCorp/partner-devtools.prestashop.com/docs/4-setup-dev-environment/README.md

 ![Change domain name](/assets/images/4-setup-dev-environment/change_domain_name.png)

-## Install the ps_account_integration module

-Install the ps_account_integration.zip (contact the developers for more information about this zip) and link your account in the ps_account configurtion page

 ## PrestaShop SaaS App module

 **Step 1**: create a classic PrestaShop module, please CF the [official doc](https://devdocs.prestashop.com/1.7/modules/creation/tutorial/)